For this tutorial we do not offer a free download of the pattern.

 - 1 magnetic TOP clasp Ø 14 mm - ROUND

-- 4 flat brass bag feet to screw on - Ø 11 mm
+- 4 flat brass screw-on bag feet - Ø 11 mm

 - 1 set of 10 T3 double cap rivets